Meromorphic functions on annuli sharing finite sets with truncated multiplicity

 0.2cm

-{\bf Definition A.}\ \textit{A finite subset $S$ of $\C$ is called a finiteness range set for holomorphic functions if, for any given nonconstant holomorphic function $g$, there exist only finitely many nonconstant holomorphic functions $f$ such that $f^*(S)=g^*(S)$.}
+{\bf Definition A.}\ \textit{A finite subset $S$ of $\C$ is called a finite range set for holomorphic functions if, for any given nonconstant holomorphic function $g$, there exist only finitely many nonconstant holomorphic functions $f$ such that $f^*(S)=g^*(S)$.}

-With the above definition, Fujimoto proved a sufficient condition for a finiteness range set for holomorphic functions on $\C$ as follows.
+With the above definitions, Fujimoto proved a sufficient condition for a set to be a finite range set for holomorphic functions on $\C$ as follows.